5 Unusual Technical SEO Best Practices

 4. Watch for common mistakes.
 One major pitfall to avoid is sacrificing needed content for the sake of speed.
 I’ve written about that as well in: Why an Insanely Fast Site Is Your New Priority.

 Technical SEO Is Never Done

 This is just a sampling of the technical SEO best practices you can and should implement on your website.
-No aspect of SEO is “set it and forget it” so there will always be more testing to do, more improvements to make.
+No aspect of SEO is “set it and forget it,” so there will always be more testing to do and more improvements to make.

 The steps outlined in this article give a good starting point for a sound technical SEO foundation.